 - a need for a simpler and more effective policy

-Along with the Commission's own on-the-ground analysis of the current state of play, those findings will feed into a communication on modernising and simplifying the CAP before the end of 2017.
+Along with the Commission's own on-the-ground analysis of the current state of play, those findings fed into the communication on the future of food and farming.

-The consultation process builds on a number of steps taken in 2016, such as the Cork 2.0 declaration, the annual Outlook conference, the regular civil dialogue group on the CAP and the Agricultural Markets Taskforce (AMTF) report.
+The communication and prior consultation process build on a number of steps taken in 2016, such as the Cork 2.0 declaration, the annual Outlook conference, the regular civil dialogue group on the CAP and the Agricultural Markets Taskforce (AMTF) report.